rigogomes123/Unit-_15_web_developmentt/README.md

 Regarding The colour choice in the website i choose the background colour to be mainly green beacuse It matched the colour of the company logo, this also relates to the client requirements because I implemented and added the company's logo to my website.

+What I use:

 Typography:

+Inter is a modern, clean informal that is optimised for screen reading, which is why i chose it for the body text.I choose Playfair display for the headlines in order to establish a distinct visual hierachy and add a little refinemnet and contrast.

+What I used:

 imagery: